-Innovative Finance ISAs (IFISAs) allow investors to invest in debt-based securities and lend funds through the P2P lending market without paying tax on interest or capital gains.
-On the other hand, Cash ISAs are a savings account designed to hold only cash, and the interest earned on the cash savings is tax free.
+The IFISA allows investors to hold debt-based securities and lend funds through the peer-to-peer lending market without paying tax on interest or capital gains.
+On the other hand, the Cash ISA is a savings account designed to hold only cash, and any interest earned on cash savings is tax free.

-So, the big similarity between IFISAs and Cash ISAs is their tax wrapper.
-However, there are many ways in which they differ.
+As previously mentioned, the main similarity between an IFISA and a Cash ISA is their tax wrapper, but there are many ways in which they differ.

 Cash ISAs, unlike IFISAs, are also covered by the Financial Services Compensation Scheme (FSCS).
 This means that if your Financial Conduct Authority (FCA) authorised ISA provider was to fail, your savings would be protected up to £85,000.

 MAVEN Bonds are an IFISA provider specialising in fixed term property bonds.

 Against a backdrop of low interest rates and a volatile stock market, the IFISA can provide an attractive investment opportunity for experienced investors.

 With the ability to hold peer-to-peer loans and debt-based securities, IFISA investments have the potential to generate higher rates of return than more traditional investment routes for investors with a greater appetite for risk.

 To find out more, download our free IFISA guide.